Ultimate San Bernardino Real Estate Investing Guide for 2026

 Property Taxes

-If property taxes keep increasing, the borrowers’ house payments also keep going up.
-Homeowners who have a hard time affording their mortgage payments may fall farther behind and ultimately default.
+If property taxes keep going up, the homebuyer's mortgage payments also keep going up.
+Borrowers who have trouble affording their mortgage payments may fall farther behind and eventually default.

 Real Estate Market Strength